 The recipe has evolved over the years, but still, as it did some twenty years ago when I serve it folks are WOWed!
 Now I use homemade pizza dough.
 I also use fresh corn and a really good French blue cheese, the stinkier, the better.
 As well I toss in some shallots and garlic.
 Still good but only better from those early days of being poor with roommates!

-pizza dough – use a 1/3 of it for this recipe, and freeze the rest for another day
+- pizza dough - use a 1/3 of our pizza dough recipe, and freeze the rest for another day

 Preheat the grill to 400.